Paul Goldschmidt Player Props: Cardinals vs. Cubs

-Paul Goldschmidt, with a slugging percentage of .349 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the Chicago Cubs, with Marcus Stroman on the hill, July 20 at 8:05 PM ET.
+Paul Goldschmidt, with a slugging percentage of .405 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the Chicago Cubs, with Justin Steele on the mound, July 21 at 2:20 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Marlins.
+In his last game, he strung together two hits (going 2-for-4) against the Cubs.

 Paul Goldschmidt Game Info & Props vs. the Cubs